Best Time to Visit Tokyo

 Tokyo is a highly advanced, world-class city with the prices to match for most of the year.
 However, the cheapest time to go to Tokyo is usually January and February.

-Tourism dips in Japan during the dead of winter, with around two million to 2.5 million foreign arrivals during the month of February in recent years.
+Tourism typically dips in Japan during the dead of winter, with around two million to 2.5 million foreign arrivals during the month of February on average.
 That makes it easier for airlines and hotels to offer great deals to tourists.
 It should come as no surprise that the weather in Tokyo is cooler in January and February than other months of the year.
 Tourists should plan for highs around 10 degrees Celsius and lows just above freezing.

 If you're visiting Tokyo during the winter, bring plenty of warm layers.
 Many Japanese buildings (especially the traditional inns known as ryokan) don't have central heating, so you'll want to bundle up.